icarus-consulting/Yaapii.Http/readme.md

 var status = new Status.Of(response) // implements INumber, see Yaapii.Http.AtomsTemp
 var contentType = new ContentType.Of(response) // implements IEnumerable<string>
 var server = new Header.Of("Server") // implements IEnumerable<string>
-var body = new Body.Of(response) // implements IText, see Yaapii.Http.AtomsTemp
+var body = new Body.Of(response) // implements IInput, see Yaapii.Atoms
-var json = new JsonBody.Of(response) // implements IJSON, see Yaapii.Json.
-Fails if the body can not be parsed as json. var xml = new XmlBody.Of(response) // implements IXML, see Yaapii.Xml.
-Fails if the body can not be parsed as xml.
 ```

 ### Response Verification